CaravanaCloud/.github/BOUNTIES.md

 # Support

-If you need any help, feel free to ask on project tickets, discussions or on our discord server.
+If you need any help, feel free to ask on project tickets, discussions, or on our [discord #help channel](https://discord.gg/SEnMwASXzV).
 Please consider becoming a sponsor and joining our weekly meetings and shared resources.